 Combat for the Atari 2600 has you and a friend flying two planes around two large circles.
-And it was released with the 2600 on September 11, 1977.
+To make matters worse, the game was released with the 2600 on September 11, 1977.

 In-Universe example from Chrono Trigger: As you head off to the Millennial Fair at the beginning, one NPC you can talk to says "You're going to have to wait a thousand years for another Millennial Fair!"
 Unbeknownst to you, Lavos will destroy the world in 1999.

 Through controversial already since it was based on the film, Death Race 2000, Carmageddon had two drivers, one of them called Die Anna, played on to the name Diana.
 Keep in mind, the PC version, which came first, was released on June 30, 1997.
-It was altered to a zombie game in order to release in the United Kingdom.
+It was altered to a zombie game in order to release in the United Kingdom, since the censors felt that a video game where players can run down human pedestrians was glamorizing vehicular homicide.
 A month later, Diana, Princess of Wales, was killed in a car accident.

 The game series Rampage, where the object of the game is to destroy skyscrapers as a Captain Ersatz of Godzilla or King Kong, among other monsters, in a city has become this since 9/11.
 It took them 7 years to produce a new game because of it.
 Worse still, you can actually target some real-world landmarks in a few of the games.

 In the original Metal Gear Solid, there's a funny sequence where Naomi Hunter lectures Solid Snake about what happens to the body when someone smokes, and informs him that if he carries on doing it he will get cancer and die.
 In Metal Gear Solid 4, Naomi dies, of cancer.
-Suddenly the conversation isn't funny, and it gets worse when Snake learns he's something much worse; a bio weapon that will spread once he dies unless he remotely commits suicide.
+Suddenly the conversation isn't funny, and it gets worse when Snake learns something much worse; the old FOXDIE virus implanted in him back in the first Solid, originally designed to only target and kill specific people, will soon become an uncontrollable bio-weapon that will kill people indiscriminately - unless he offs himself first.

-The WWF Raw video game for the SNES and SEGA Mega Drive (among others) allowed wrestlers to perform over-the-top "mega moves" in order to finish a match.
-The video game guide demonstrated Diesel's mega move, in which he tosses his opponent fifty feet in the air and lets them crash back down onto the mat, by having him do it to Owen Hart, who would wind up dying at the WWF's Over The Edge event five years later by falling fifty feet and crashing onto the mat due to a malfunctioned harness.
+The WWF Raw video game for the SNES and Sega Genesis (among others) allows wrestlers to perform over-the-top "mega moves" in order to finish a match.
+The video game guide demonstrates Diesel's mega move, in which he tosses his opponent fifty feet in the air and lets them crash back down onto the mat, by having him do it to Owen Hart, who would wind up dying at the WWF's Over the Edge event five years later by falling fifty feet and crashing onto the mat due to a malfunctioned harness.

-In WWE '13, if you are having a match with Eve Torres you'll occassionally hear Jerry Lawler make a comment about needing an EMT at ringside because his "heart skipped a beat."
-It's fairly cringeworthy when you remember that Lawler had a major heart attack on live TV in September 2012 that nearly killed him.
-In THQ's defense the audio commentary had been done for awhile at that point and Lawler himself has already made these kinds of jokes following his return.
+In WWE '13, if you are having a match with Eve Torres you'll occasionally hear Jerry Lawler make a comment about needing an EMT at ringside because his "heart skipped a beat."
+It's fairly cringeworthy when you remember that Lawler had a major heart attack on live TV in September 2012 that nearly killed him.note In THQ's defense, the audio commentary had been done for awhile at that point and Lawler himself has already made these kinds of jokes following his return.

 In Total Carnage, you blow your way through an insane landscape of chaos which is clearly inspired in several ways by the 1991 Iraq conflict (it's in a desert) mixed with a much higher dosage of constantly escalating madness (the mad general is called "General Ackboob", you battle hordes of mutant monsters).
 In 1992 the way your PC tears his way through all this chaos without any trouble save a quarter shortage is amusing in its insanity.
 Viewed in 2008 against the many complications of the second Iraq war...not as much.

-The first time you play Halo, it seems like just a well-made, fun, alien shoot-'em-up.
+The first game seems like just a well-made, fun, alien shoot 'em up.
 It's got little monkey enemies that like to panic at the first sign of you and marines shouting lots of funny things like, "Get up—SO I CAN KILL YOU AGAIN!"
 Then your AI guide sends you alone into an eerie containment facility where the mutated corpses of slain soldiers really do get up for you to kill again... and again....

 In the early 1990s, Doom enjoyed massive popularity which can be credited to a vast community of fans making Game Mods.
 One of which, "UAC Labs," featured modified enhanced gore, and levels where you are supposed to kill swarms of demons.
 The description of the WAD ends with "Good Luck Marine, and don't forget, KILL EEM AALLLL!"
 The copyright notice says "You may NOT change a damn thing with this WAD, if you do, i will blow you up."
-This mod was one of a handful made by Columbine shooter Eric Harris (one of which included an on-screen gametesting credit for accomplice Dylan Klebold), and no, Eric did not make a Doom mod set in Columbine High School that allowed the player to shoot students.
+This mod was one of a handful made by Columbine shooter Eric Harris (one of which included an on-screen gametesting credit for accomplice Dylan Klebold).
+Fortunately, the consistent rumors that he also made a mod set in Columbine that allowed the player to shoot students are all false.

-An in-game example in The Legend of Zelda: Ocarina of Time, where, at the entrance of Kakariko village, a solder introducing the village says that they're a small community and that he hopes they'll one day be as lively as the Castle Town market.
+There is a in-universe example where at the entrance of Kakariko village, a solder introducing the village says that they're a small community and that he hopes they'll one day be as lively as the Castle Town market.
 Years later, when the market is overrun by ReDeads, the village ends up holding the escaped population of Hyrule's humans, making it the liveliest area in Hyrule.

 Related to this, many characters, including Maya Fey, Ema and Lana Skye and Detective Gumshoe have joked about Phoenix giving up or even losing his badge.
 It was funny during the first three games, since the players reaction was guaranteed to be "Yeah, like that'd ever happen!"...
 Then, Apollo Justice: Ace Attorney came along and the jokes turned into nightmarish Foreshadowing instead, with the only ray of hope resting in Apollo and his new law firm.